Barn swallow: Subspecies

-A European Barn Swallow pauses to rest on a fence post beside a freshwater lake on Lindisfarne.
+A European barn swallow pauses to rest on a fence post beside a freshwater lake on Lindisfarne.

-Six subspecies of barn swallow are generally recognised.
-In eastern Asia, a number of additional or alternative forms have been proposed, including saturata by Robert Ridgway in 1883, kamtschatica by Benedykt Dybowski in 1883, ambigua by Erwin Stresemann and mandschurica by Wilhelm Meise in 1934.
-Given the uncertainties over the validity of these forms, this article follows the treatment of Turner and Rose.
+Eight subspecies of barn swallow are generally recognised.
+In eastern Asia, a number of additional or alternative forms have been proposed, including H. r. kamtschatica by Benedykt Dybowski in 1883 and H. r. ambigua by Erwin Stresemann.
+Given the uncertainties over the validity of these forms, this article follows the IOC World Bird List and AviList.